Artillery Detection & Localization using a Two-Microphone Array on a Moving Platform

 Abstract

-This project explores the feasibility of detecting and localizing artillery using a mobile two-microphone array.
-Assuming a known muzzle blast, a NeymanPearson (NP) detector is implemented.
-The localization method combines Time Difference of Arrival (TDoA) and Frequency Difference of Arrival (FDoA).
-A simulated acoustic environment is developed to facilitate system test, including muzzle blast and shockwave propagation.
-The NP dector performed reliably across test scenarios, but performance degraded above 95 dB SPL noise and was notably affected by the shockwave.
-TDoA estimation using a matched filter showed a negative bias but narrower confidence intervals compared to GCCPHAT.
-The FDoA estimation, based on frequency response amplitude matching, suffered from error sensitivity and thus failed to give reliable localization.
-Although the intersection solver using a Levenberg-Marquardt (LM) algorithm worked as intended, the overall performance was constrained by the limitations of the FDoA approach.
-Final localization tests showed large errors at long distances and wide angles, with mean errors around 6 km at 15 km range.
-At 1 km, accuracy improved, but overall performance is insufficient for realworld use.
-It is concluded that a two-microphone TDoA/FDoA system shows conceptual promise, but its current implementation is not suitable for real-world use.
+This project examines whether artillery can be detected and located using a mobile two-microphone array.
+Assuming a known muzzle blast, a Neyman–Pearson (NP) detector is implemented, a statistical decision rule that aims to maximize detection for a fixed false-alarm rate.
+The localization method combines Time Difference of Arrival (TDoA, the difference in arrival time between the microphones) and Frequency Difference of Arrival (FDoA, differences in frequency content at the microphones).
+A simulated acoustic environment was developed for testing, including propagation of both the muzzle blast and the shockwave.
+The NP detector performed reliably across scenarios, but performance dropped above 95 dB SPL noise and was notably affected by the shockwave.
+TDoA estimated with a matched filter showed a negative bias (systematic underestimation) but had narrower uncertainty intervals than GCC-PHAT.
+FDoA estimation, based on matching frequency-response amplitudes, was highly error-sensitive and did not yield reliable localization.
+Although the subsequent intersection solver using the Levenberg–Marquardt (LM) algorithm worked as intended, overall accuracy was constrained by the limitations of the FDoA approach.
+Final tests showed large errors at long ranges and wide angles, with mean errors around 6 km at a 15 km range.
+At 1 km, accuracy improved, but overall performance remains insufficient for real-world use.
+The study concludes that a two-microphone TDoA/FDoA system is promising in principle, but the current implementation is not ready for practical deployment.